-Step 3: Separate 1 ampule by gently pulling apart at the TOP of the ampule and continue down to the bottom tabs (See Figure E) and use it right away.
+Step 3: Separate 1 ampule by gently pulling apart starting at the top of the ampules and continue down to the bottom tabs (See Figure E) and use it right away.

 Step 4: Hold the bottom tab on the KITABIS PAK ampule with 1 hand (See Figure F).
 With your other hand, hold the top of the ampule and twist off the top of the ampule (See Figure F).

 - Do not squeeze the ampule until you are ready to squeeze all of the medicine into the Nebulizer Cup.

 Step 5: Hold the Nebulizer Cup and twist off the Nebulizer Insert or Top in a counter-clockwise direction (See Figure G).
 Set the Top aside on a clean, dry, surface.

 Step 6: Squeeze all the medicine from the ampule into the Nebulizer Cup (See Figure H).